perye/hexo.bak/source/_posts/java/basis/final、static、this、super.md

     }

     public static String method1() {
-       return An example string that doesn't depend on i (an instance variable);
+       return "An example string that doesn't depend on i (an instance variable)";

     }

     public int method2() {
-       return this.i + 1;  Depends on i
+       return this.i + 1;  //Depends on i
     }

 }